-- A student participating in the Dual Enrollment program must: - Have a minimum SAT score of 970 with at least 440 in math or minimum ACT composite of 20 with at least 17 English and 17 math Restriction waived for 2020-2021 - Have a minimum GPA of 3.0 (academic courses only) - Be a senior at DWS in the year of enrollment

-NOTE: These criteria are set by the GAFutures and GSW, not DWS.

-- A course taken through Dual Enrollment cannot replace a required course for graduation at DWS. - The schedule of any course taken must be compatible with the student's schedule of classes at DWS. - A course taken through Dual Enrollment cannot duplicate a course offered at DWS.
+- A student participating in the Dual Enrollment program must - Have a minimum SAT score of 970 with at least 440 in math or minimum ACT composite of 20 with at least 17 English and 17 math, - Have a minimum GPA of 3.0 (academic courses only), - Be a senior at DWS in the year of enrollment. - NOTE: These criteria are set by GAFutures and GSW, not DWS. - A course taken through Dual Enrollment cannot replace a required course for graduation at DWS. - A course taken through Dual Enrollment must be a semester course, i.e. August through December or January through May.
+Minimester courses are not allowed. - The schedule of any course taken must be compatible with the student's schedule of classes at DWS. - A course taken through Dual Enrollment cannot duplicate a course offered at DWS.
 Questions concerning duplication should be directed to the administration for a ruling. - The counselor, prior to opening day registration at DWS, must approve all candidates for Dual Enrollment.
 It is in the best interest of the student to plan ahead and look at scheduling possibilities.

 Qualified seniors who enroll in the program may also receive college credit at GSW through some DWS AP classes.
-For example, if a student takes AP Biology, (s)he will earn a 4-hour credit at the end of the second semester.
+For example, if a student takes AP Biology, s/he will earn a 4-hour credit at the end of the second semester.
 Current eligible DWS classes are AP Biology (4 hours), AP English Literature (3 hours), AP Calculus AB (4 hours), and AP Spanish (3 hours).

 Interested students must apply through the Georgia Futures website (GAFutures.org) and complete the GSW application.
 The requirements for this program fall under the Dual Enrollment guidelines.
-For questions contact the college counselor.
+For questions, contact the college counselor.